risk-first/website/estimating/On-Story-Points.md

 | **\- [Feature-Fit](Feature-Risk.md#feature-fit-risk)**| Success criteria hard to define                                          |           |                 |
 |                                              | Difficult-to-access user base                                                     |           |                 |

-By starting discussions with an Interference Checklist, we can augment the "play planning poker" process by _prompting people on things to think about_, like "Do we know what done looks like here?", "Is this going to affect some of our completed work?", "How are we going to get it tested".
+By starting discussions with an Interference Checklist, we can augment the "play planning poker" process by _prompting people on things to think about_, like "Do we know what done looks like here?", "Is this going to affect some of our existing functionality?", "How are we going to get it tested?".

 A Checklist is a good way of asking questions in order that we can manage risk early on.
 It's all about turning a [Hidden Risk](/thinking/Glossary.md#hidden-risk) into one we've thought about.

-If the team runs through this list together, and then decides the task is a "five", then surely that is a better, more rigorous approach than just plucking a number out of the air, as planning poker suggests.
+If the team runs through this list together, and then decides the task is a "five-story-pointer", then surely that is a better, more rigorous approach than just plucking a number out of the air, as planning poker suggests.

-And, building up an Estimation Checklist shouldn't be a task done just during a retrospective:  you should be allowed to add detail to it _any time you like_:  preferably sooner, rather than waiting for a retrospective.
+And, building up an Interference Checklist shouldn't be a task done just during a retrospective.
+You should be allowed to add detail to it _any time you like_ rather than waiting for a retrospective.
 If you're struggling to implement some story on the project, is that because you were hit by a risk you already knew about?
 Is it on the list?
 If not, add it right there and then!

 Conversely, if the risk _is_ on the list, were you prepared for it?
 Did someone correctly identify that it would come up?
 If not, can you work out why it got missed?

-### 3. Sizing Work / Risk Budgets
+### 3. Sizing Work

-In my opinion, one of the craziest, least well-justified elements of story point estimation is the insistence that they are sized to [Fibonacci Sequence Numbers](https://en.wikipedia.org/wiki/Fibonacci_number), (0, 1, 2, 3, 5, 8, 13, 21) which seems needlessly nerdy but also allows for an unfounded confidence in our ability to precisely estimate story sizes.
+In my opinion, one of the craziest, least well-justified elements of story point estimation is the insistence that they are sized to [Fibonacci Sequence Numbers](https://en.wikipedia.org/wiki/Fibonacci_number), (0, 1, 2, 3, 5, 8, 13, 21) which seems needlessly nerdy but also suggests an unearned confidence in our ability to precisely estimate story sizes.
 (How often can we really be sure it is an 8, not a 13?)

 The more options we have over the size of a story, the more difficult it is to be right.
 Also fewer possible sizes means we get more experience estimating work to fit that particular size.

 So here, I'll stick with just three sizes, "Small", "Medium" and "Large", and we'll set bounds according to the time they'll likely take.

+You don't have to use exactly these sizes.
+Use whatever works for your team, but keep the number of sizes _low_ and the maximum length _short_: anything _bigger_ than "Large" becomes unwieldy, and lacks a rapid feedback loop.
+Anything shorter than "Small" doesn't really need an estimate anyway.

+### 4. Risk Budgets

-Crucially, we'll also allocate each a risk budget:
+Crucially, we'll also allocate each size a risk budget:

  - **Small**: A couple of days' work for any member of the team, Risk Budget is 3.
  - **Medium**: Two weeks' work for a junior developer, or maybe four days work for a senior, Risk Budget is 5.
  - **Large**:  Two weeks' work for a senior developer, Risk Budget is 8.

-You don't have to use exactly these sizes.
-Use whatever works for your team, but keep the number of sizes _low_ and the maximum length _short_: anything _bigger_ than "Large" becomes unwieldy, and lacks a rapid feedback loop.
-Anything shorter than "Small" doesn't really need an estimate anyway.

 So, given a size, can you tell if a piece of work fits into it?
 The next step is to run through your Interference Checklist, and come up with a Risk Score for the work.
 Let's look at an example:  perhaps you are adding a new screen to your system for capturing user preferences.
 It looks like it'll be a couple of days effort, so is it "Small"?

-Maybe the Interference Checklist looks like this:
+Maybe the Interference Checklist for it looks like this:

 | **Area**                                     | **Concern**                                                                       | **Notes** | **Point Value** |